ajddev/destrict/README.md

 What is Destrict?
 -----------------

-Destrict is an open social network concept for immutably storing and creating posts.
+Destrict is an open social network concept for immutably storing, sharing and producing content.

-Destrict makes it possible to connect with peers and create, share, and store unalterable information.
+Destrict makes it possible to connect with peers and easily create unalterable information.

 Destrict is designed to preserve freedom of speech and expression.